Madison City Council does 180: Controversial student housing project Downtown gets approval

 Faced with possible legal complications and a better understanding of the facts, the Madison City Council changed course early Wednesday on rejecting a Downtown student housing project as officials ran up against limits in their ability to dictate what developers can build amid the city's housing crisis.

-The reversal of last month's controversial decision by the council to deny rezoning an area just east of UW's campus will pave the way for the 12-story development from Core Spaces of Chicago, who have put up other student housing projects in the city like HUB and The James.
+The reversal of last month's controversial decision by the council to deny rezoning an area just east of UW's campus will pave the way for the 12-story development from Core Spaces, of Chicago, which has put up other student housing projects in the city, including The HUB and The James.

-Before an ultimate 13-6 vote last month, some council members decried the lack of low-cost units in the development and complaints from some students about the proliferation of luxury apartment buildings like "Johnson and Bassett" with swanky amenities like rooftop pools and gyms.
+Before an ultimate 13-6 vote last month, some council members decried the lack of low-cost units in the development and complaints from some students about the proliferation of luxury apartment buildings like "Johnson and Bassett" that have swanky amenities such as rooftop pools and gyms.

 But after debate that pushed the meeting past 1:30 a.m. on Wednesday, most on the council switched their stance toward their proposal, passing the rezoning on a 17-2 vote with one abstention.
 In statements, some council members said they didn't fully understand the project when they voted against it last month.